trixelbit/UnityCoroutinesInGodot/README.md

     CoroutineRunner.Run(this, DelayedStop());
 }

-// moves object to the right continuesly private IEnumerator MoveLoop()
+// moves object to the right continously private IEnumerator MoveLoop()
 {
     while(true)